RohinBhat/portfolio/README.md

 - :hammer: **Build** the website using `npm run build`
 - :rocket: **Deploy** the website using a service of your choice.

-That's all there is to it.
-You now have a personal portfolio website.
+That's all there is to it :heavy_check_mark:.
+You now have your very own personal portfolio website :v:.

 If you found this repository useful or inspirational, please consider :star2: **starring** and/or :fork_and_knife: **forking** this repository.